-This count will take place at 0600 hours and 2000 hours, and will consist of a verification of inmates listed on the MSF bunk roster in the JMS database to each inmate's individual armband.
+This count will take place at a second second second, and will consist of a verification of inmates listed on the MSF bunk roster in the JMS database to each inmate's individual armband.
 The inmates will line up in front of their assigned bunks and the deputies will check off each accounted inmate on the MSF bunk roster list.